Table of Contents

 The attributes of your nanny will probably depend on the salary you’re willing to give them.

 An experienced nanny with an outstanding education is going to cost you a lot more than, let’s say, an au pair.

 However, this doesn’t mean an au pair is not a good choice too.

-A thorough review of their background can bring you peace of mind even if you’re hiring a nanny with less experience.
+A thorough background screening process can bring you peace of mind even if you’re hiring a nanny with less experience.

-As long as the information gathered on them reveals that she or he is a trustworthy person with an acceptable education level and no criminal record, you can consider them for the position.
+As long as the information resulting from the background history search reveals they are a trustworthy person with an acceptable education level and no criminal record, you can consider them for the position.

-When it comes to experience, a previous babysitter, daycare provider, or teacher are great candidates for the position you’re offering.
+When it comes to experience, a previous babysitter, daycare provider, or teacher is a great candidate for the position you’re offering.

 Assess the applicant’s education level

-Since there is no official nanny qualification or college, any education can be taken into account when hiring a nanny.
+Since there is no official nanny qualification or college, any education can be considered when hiring a nanny.

-A nanny agency usually requires for their candidates to have at least a high school diploma/GED.
+A nanny agency usually requires candidates to have a high school diploma/GED.